 Since the first appearance of the trench coat was in the military, it makes sense that the coats were originally all khaki.
 If you find khaki is slightly boring, while still giving a nod to its military origin, military green is another good option.
 This color works well with many of the neutral tones in your wardrobe while still giving you the contemporary and classic look in style.

-Men’s Trench Coat Collection
+Men’s Trench Coat Outfit Ideas

 We’ve curated 50 pictures to demonstrate how to wear a trench coat for this winter.
 Please click next button or slide left using finger if you’re on mobile.